-Linen clothes are more of a summer affaire, but it’s still good to know how to clean them.
+Linen clothes are more of a summer affair, but it’s still good to know how to clean them.

-Now these articles of clothing can be rather stubborn on occasion and it is for this reason that we recommend giving them a good soak before attempting to wash them.
+These articles of clothing can be rather stubborn on occasion, so it is for this reason that we recommend giving them a good soak before attempting to wash them.
 Soaking your linen in cold water overnight is an age-old trick that will actually make it more resistant to future stains.

 Once it has done its time soaking, you can throw it into the machine for a wash at 40 degrees maximum with some mild detergent or baby soap.
 You can then opt for a natural air dry, without the need for excessive spinning, and if you lay it all out correctly you can actually avoid having to do any ironing!